Sommerkahl: Coat of arms

-The community’s code of arms might be described in the following way: Gules a fess wavy at the nombril point above which a hammer and pick in saltire reversed argent, in base an oakleaf in fess Or, the stem towards dexter.
+The municipality’s code of arms might be described in the following way: Gules a fess wavy at the nombril point above which a hammer and pick in saltire reversed argent, in base an oakleaf in fess Or, the stem towards dexter.

 The two tools, the hammer and pick, stand for the miners who worked at copper and iron mining, industries confirmed as having existed in the municipal area by 1542.
 The mining works, however, were shut down in 1922, and the shutdown is symbolized by the tools being upside down (“reversed”; this charge, quite common in German mining towns’ arms, is usually shown with the tools’ heads uppermost).
-The wavy fess (horizontal stripe) stands for the community’s location on the river Kahl.
+The wavy fess (horizontal stripe) stands for the municipality’s location on the river Kahl.
 The oakleaf refers to the Spessart, which is thickly wooded with oaks.
 Sommerkahl was an Electoral Mainz holding from 982 to 1803; the tinctures gules and argent (red and silver) were Mainz’s colours.

 The arms were conferred on 7 February 1972.